 Skip to Content

-Benefits of Aromatic Fresh Eucalyptus
+Benefits of Hanging Fresh Eucalyptus in the Shower

 Zero Waste Bathroom

-Last Updated on October 18, 2022
+Last Updated on July 7, 2024

 eucalyptus in the shower

 We have been talking about allergies a lot.
 I’ve been sneaking bee pollen into energy bites, smoothies, and even dairy-free ice cream!
-(I jest…. maybe)
+(I jest…. maybe).

 But, today we’re not talking about food.